KPCCRadio (via YouTube)

 Marketplace's Paddy Hirsch and KPCC's business reporter Ben Bergman talk economics -- pure and simple - at the Crawford Family Forum.

 After years of TV and radio coverage, gallons of newsprint ink, and billions of scholarly opinions on the blogosphere, do we really understand the financial engineering that brought the global economy to the brink?
-Writing for the layperson who wouldn't know a "bond" from an "option," and those who believe that a "future" is when we'll be living on Mars, veteran journalist Paddy Hirsch takes us through the labyrinthine world of our financial system and shows us what very nearly caused its demise.
+Writing for the layperson who wouldn't know a "bond" from an "option," and those who believe that a "future" is when we'll be living on Mars, veteran journalist Paddy Hirsch took us through the labyrinthine world of our financial system and showed us what very nearly caused its demise.
 In his book, Man vs. Markets, Paddy - a senior editor at American Public Media’s Marketplace and acknowledged Whiteboard Guru - clearly explains and defines the instruments that power our economy and proves it’s not impossible to understand the machinations of Wall Street.
 And he shows how most international financial transactions aren't very different from those we all have every day in stores, in car dealerships, even on the playgrounds of Main Street.

 Ben Bergman: business reporter for KPCC/Southern California Public Radio